DBT Intensive Outpatient Program

 Our thorough assessment process will help your family find the right level of care for your child.
 Teens and young adults who may benefit from Compass’ True North Track include kids who display one or more of the following:

 - Difficulty managing intense emotions (mood swings, impulsivity)

 - A history of suicide attempts and/or suicidal thoughts

 - A history of cutting or other self-injurious behavior

 - School refusal/avoidance

 - Previous therapy or failed treatments

 - A stepdown after discharge from inpatient, residential or partial hospitalization

 - Pervasive and repeated patterns of interpersonal difficulty (bullying, being bullied, being “dumped” by friends)

-Compass' Teen & Young Adult DBT IOP is a family systems approach to skill building and wellness and requires a minimum 6-week commitment from the entire family.
+Compass’ Teen & Young Adult DBT - IOP is a family systems approach to skill building and whole family wellness.
+Individualized IOP schedules can be developed and tailored to your child's needs.